 The Fundamental Theorem of Arithmetic states that every composite number can be expressed as a product of primes.
-This concept is utilized to solve the problems of this exercise.
-To help students, the RD Sharma Solutions Class 10 is a wonderful resource to rely on for clearing quick doubts and also to know the correct procedure to solve the problems.
-If you are aiming to score high marks then make use of the RD Sharma Solutions for Class 10 Maths Chapter 1 Real Numbers Exercise 1.3 PDF, which is available below.
+This concept is used to solve the problems of this exercise.
+The RD Sharma Solutions Class 10 is a wonderful resource for students to rely on for clearing doubts quickly and also to know the correct procedure to solve problems.
+Students can make use of the RD Sharma Solutions for Class 10 Maths Chapter 1 Real Numbers Exercise 1.3 PDF, which is available below, to score high marks in the Class 10 board exam.

 1. Express each of the following integers as a product of its prime.